When Should You Replace Your Bike Helmet

 Additionally, as helmets get lighter and better ventilated, there is less material, and the helmets can be damaged more easily.
 Drop your helmet on the hard ground as you wrangle your gear into the car, and it can compromise the materials.
 Or if you're taking a flight to your next bike event and you pack your helmet in your checked bag, the impacts it absorbs with rough baggage handlers can be as harmful as a crash.

-Man riding a road bike wearing a lazer vento kineticore performance road bike helmet
+Man riding a road bike wearing a lazer vento kineticore performance road bike helmet.
+When to replace your bike helmet

 Lazer offers a program to provide crash replacement discounts on any model Lazer helmet that has been crashed within three years of purchase.
 You can find details regarding this program here: https://lazersport.us/pages/crash-replacement